Superflows-AI/docs/docs/getting-started/build-copilot.md

 If you'd like to build your own copilot, make sure you have the following requirements in place:

 - **API specification**.
-    - Superflows accepts **Open API Specification** in json format, a widely used open standard for API Specificiations
-    - Full details of the format can be found on our [API Spec requirements page](../connecting-your-api/api-spec-requirements).
+    - Superflows accepts **Open API Specification** in json format, a widely used open standard for API Specificiations.
+Full details can be found on our [API Spec requirements page](../connecting-your-api/api-spec-requirements)
-    - If your API specification is not in this format, you can find API Specification converters online
     - If you are unsure whether you have an API specification or what format it is in, you should contact your developer team or our support team
 - **Open API**.
-    - In order to make requests to your API, it must be open.
+    - In order to make requests to your API, it must be open
     - You will need to provide the **url where your API is hosted**, and an **API key** to give access to the API

 ## 2. API Specification upload

-To configure a Superflows Copilot to your product, it needs to know which endpoints are available.
-Superflows achieves this by reading an API Specification.

-You can upload your API Specification on the 'Actions' tab of the Superflows Dashboard (https://dashboard.superflows.ai/actions).

-You can upload your file by clicking either 'upload an OpenAPI Specification' or clicking the 'Upload' button'.
+You can upload your API Specification on the 'Actions' tab of the Superflows Dashboard (https://dashboard.superflows.ai/actions) by clicking either 'upload an OpenAPI Specification' or the 'Upload' button'.

 TODO: ADD ANNOTATED IMAGE